yyvesm/some-pokemon-project/README.md

 ##Some Pokemon - Phase 2 Project

 App that displays Pokemon names and information.
-This app also allows you to build a team using the Pokemon given.
+This app also allows you to create a list of pokemon or whatever you feel like typing, like notes.

 ##How to install